russellgordon/ics4u-s2-2024-25/content/source-ics4u/s2/All Classes/Thread 4, Day x.md

 ## Things to do before our next class

 - [ ] Write about what you learned and made progress on today in a portfolio entry on [Notion](https://notion.so).

+## Things to do before our next class

+- [ ] Write about what you learned and made progress on today in a portfolio entry on [Notion](https://notion.so).